Marine Mammal Commission

 Since the UME program was established in 1991, there have been more than 72 formally declared UMEs across all coasts of the United States.
 The most commonly affected species are bottlenose dolphins, California sea lions, and Florida manatees and the most common UME causes include infections, human interactions, and biotoxins (poisonous substances produced by living organisms, usually Harmful Algal Blooms, HABs).
 For more information on UMEs, visit NOAA’s UME Web page.

 Biosurveillance and baseline health research are also important components of the MMHSRP.
-Targeted studies of live marine mammals, including capture-release health assessments, visual assessments, photogrammetry, and remote tissue sampling, provide baseline health data that help to interpret information from UME investigations, and may also help to predict when future events may occur.
+Targeted studies of live marine mammals, including capture-release health assessments, visual assessments, photogrammetry, and remote tissue sampling, are used to monitor the health of populations.
+These health data have been used to assess population trends (Schwacke et al. 2024) and to help to interpret information from UME investigations.

 The Commission recognizes the importance of understanding the health of marine mammals as part of healthy ecosystems, and we are committed to supporting a national plan for temporally- and spatially-structured health surveillance, and the development of the Marine Mammal Health Monitoring and Analysis Platform (Marine Mammal HealthMAP).